 Desiccants are one of the most popular kinds of bed bug killers.
 Desiccant is defined as: They work by destroying a bed bug’s waxy, protective outer coating.
 Once this coating is destroyed, the bed bugs die.
-Unlike other kind of bug spray, different strains of bed bugs can’t become resistant to desiccants because they produce a physical reaction.
+Unlike other kinds of bug spray, different strains of bed bugs can’t become resistant to desiccants because they produce a physical reaction.
 Additionally, desiccants have a long-lasting effect.

-Among the desiccants useful in bed bug control is diatomaceous earth (DE), a safe and reliable alternative to chemical insecticide.
+Among the desiccants useful in bed bug control is diatomaceous earth (DE), a reliable alternative to chemical insecticide.
 Once a bed bug walks through DE, the substance dries out its shell, causing it to dehydrate.

 Diatomaceous Earth is derived from the fossilized remains of silicon dioxide-based water creatures called diatoms.
 It is an organic, all-natural insecticide that can kill bed bugs and stop them from spreading to additional locations throughout the home.